Skip to content

 Cash-out refinancing is also a popular option, particularly for homeowners who have been in their homes for a while.

-With a cash-out refinance, you replace your existing mortgage loan with a higher-balance one.
-You then take the difference between the two loans in cash and can use it towards things like debt, home renovations, repairs, medical costs, tuition, and more.
+With a cash-out refinance, you replace your existing mortgage with a higher-balance one.
+You then take the difference between the two loans in cash and can use it toward things like debt, home renovations, repairs, medical costs, tuition, or anything you choose.

-With cash-out refinancing, the total amount you can take out depends on your credit, income, and how much equity you have in the home — meaning how much of the home you’ve paid off and own.
+With a cash-out refinance, the total amount you can take out depends on your credit, income, and how much equity you have in the home — meaning how much of the home you’ve paid off and own.

 What are the pros and cons of a cash-out refinance?

-1. If your house has increased in value, you could benefit by pocketing some of the money for yourself or using it to pay off higher interest rate debt.
+1. If your house has increased in value, you could use some of the money to renovate, pay college tuition, or take a dream vacation.

 2. You can get rid of high-rate credit cards, car loans, and other personal loans with high-interest rates by using the money from the cash-out refinance to pay off those debts.

-3. If you plan on moving in the next year or two, a cash-out refinance may allow you to buy more houses than if you had only taken out an amount equal to what was needed for repairs or upgrades on your current home.
+3. If you plan on moving in the next year or two, a cash-out refinance could allow you to buy a nicer home than if you had only taken out a loan amount equal to what was needed for repairs or upgrades on your current home.

-1. Your monthly payment may increase if the principal amount increase significantly and/or there is a significant rate change.
+1. Your monthly payment may increase if the principal amount increases significantly and/or there is a significant rate change.

-2. To that end, the interest rate might be higher than what you currently pay on your mortgage.
+2. To that end, the interest rate may be higher than what you currently pay on your mortgage.
 In other words, it could cost you more money.

 3. You’ll need to pay closing costs, which can be as much as 3% or more of the purchase price.